keaglin/keaglin.github.io/planning/notes.md

 ------
 Materialize
 ---
-- carousel to display projects (where do descriptions go? on hover? next slide?)
+- carousel to display projects (where do descriptions go? on hover? next slide?) (in progress/next up)
 - pushpin for having nav on the bottom at page load then have it stick to the top (on hold)

 # Other Stuff to Deal With